 subsystem f has a sorted order notation of

-When a function-call signal is branched using a Function-Call
+When a function-call initiator is branched using a Function-Call Split block,

-the block index of the root initiator in the subsystem’s hierarchy,
+index of the root initiator in the subsystem hierarchy, and Bk indicates

 A bus-capable block with a virtual bus input does not execute as a unit and therefore does not